rjsf-team/react-jsonschema-form/README.md

 You can provide your own implementation of the `SchemaField` base React component for rendering any JSONSchema field type, including objects and arrays.
 This is useful when you want to augment a given field type with supplementary powers.

-To proceed so, you can pass a `SchemaField` prop to the `Form` component instance; here's a rather silly example wrapping the standard `SchemaField` lib component:
+To proceed so, pass a `fields` object having a `SchemaField` property to your `Form` component; here's a rather silly example wrapping the standard `SchemaField` lib component:

 ```jsx
 import SchemaField from "react-jsonschema-form/lib/components/fields/SchemaField";